4.2: Secondary Structure and Loops

 A schematic showing idealized geometries of helices, with amino acids shown as dots for simplicity, is shown in Figure \(\PageIndex{1}\).

-The pitch (p) represents the spacing between the chain on one side of the helix, the number of amino acids per turn (n), and handedness (+ = right-handed or – l= left- handed) are shown in the figure.
-There are three major types of helices in proteins, the alpha helix (n = 3.6), 310 helix (n = 3) and the pi helix (n = 4.4).
+The pitch (p) represents the spacing between the chain on one side of the helix, the number of amino acids per turn (n), and handedness (plus = right-handed, minus = left-handed) are shown in the figure.
+There are three major types of helices in proteins: the alpha helix (n = 3.6), 310 helix (n = 3), and the pi helix (n = 4.4).
 Note that n is most commonly not an integer.

 Alpha

 The alpha helix is the most common type of helix.
-They are formed when the carbonyl O of the ith amino acid forms hydrogen bonds to the amide H of the ith+4 aa (4 amino acids away).
-Figure \(\PageIndex{2}\) show a short section of an alpha helix running from N-terminal (bottom) to C-terminal (top) with the sequence DTASDAA.
+They are formed when the carbonyl O of the ith amino acid forms hydrogen bonds to the amide H of the i+4th amino acid (4 amino acids away).
+Figure \(\PageIndex{2}\) shows a short section of an alpha helix running from the N-terminal (bottom) to the C-terminal (top) with the sequence DTASDAA.
 The amino acids i, i+1, ... i+4 are labeled at their alpha carbons.
-The red oval highlights the intrastrand H bond between the C=O of the ith amino acid (Asp) and the amide H of the ith+4 aa (Ser).
+The red oval highlights the intrastrand H bond between the C=O of the ith amino acid (Asp) and the amide H of the i+4th amino acid (Ser).

-Figure \(\PageIndex{3}\) shows a cartoon image showing a more extended helix and a schematic showing hydrogen bonding partners.
+Figure \(\PageIndex{3}\) shows a cartoon image showing a longer helix and a schematic showing hydrogen bonding partners.

-Figure \(\PageIndex{5}\) shows side and end-on view of a helix from the antifreeze protein (1wfa) from winter flounder.
-The green coil (often shown in red when displaying alpha helices in full proteins) shows the repetitive nature of the backbone.
+Figure \(\PageIndex{5}\) shows the side and end-on view of a helix from the antifreeze protein (1wfa) from the winter flounder.
+The green coil (often shown in red when displaying alpha helices in full proteins) highlights the backbone's repetitive nature.
 Note that side chains are pointing away from the helix axis.
 H-bonds are shown as yellow dotted lines within the backbone (one is also shown between two side chains on the top).
-The spacefill rendering is shown in colors optimal for those who are colorblind.
-The end-on view shows that the center of the helix is fully packed with atoms from the helix and is NOT open (a common misconception among students).
+The spacefill rendering is shown in colors optimized for colorblind people.
+The end-on view shows that the helix's center is fully packed with atoms from the helix and is NOT open (a common misconception among students).

 Some facts:

-• in proteins, the average number of amino acids in a helix is 11, which gives 3 turns.
+- In proteins, the average number of amino acids per helix is 11, corresponding to three turns.

-• the left-handed alpha helix, although allowed from inspections of a Ramachandran plot, is never observed, since the side chains are too close to the backbone.
+- The left-handed alpha helix, although allowed by Ramachandran plot analyses, is never observed since the side chains are too close to the backbone.

-• the core of the helix is packed tightly.
-No central cavities or or pores are present in the helix.
+- The core of the helix is packed tightly.
+No central cavities or pores are present in the helix.

-• Some amino acids are more commonly found in alpha helices.
-Amino acids can be divided into two kinds, those with branches at the beta C and those with none.
+- Some amino acids are more commonly found in alpha helices.
+Amino acids can be divided into two kinds: those with branches at the beta C and those with none.
 Consider first those that aren't branched.
 Gly is too conformationally flexible to be found with high frequency in alpha helices, while Pro is too rigid.
-The amino acids with side chains that can H-bond (Ser, Asp, and Asn) and aren't too long appear to act as competitors of main chain H bond donors and acceptors, and destabilize alpha helices.
+The amino acids with side chains that can H-bond (Ser, Asp, and Asn) and aren't too long appear to act as competitors of main chain H bond donors and acceptors and destabilize alpha helices.
 The rest with no branches at the beta C can form helices.
 Those with branches at the beta carbon (Val, Ile) destabilize the alpha helix due to steric interactions of the bulky side chains with the helix backbone.
-(Remember left-handed alpha helices are not found in nature for similar reasons.)
+(Remember, left-handed alpha helices are not naturally found for similar reasons.)

-• alpha keratins, the major component of hair, skin, fur, beaks, and fingernails, are almost all alpha helix.
+- Alpha keratins, the major component of hair, skin, fur, beaks, and fingernails, are almost all alpha helices.

-The amino acid side chain R-groups can be hydrophilic or hydrophobic, and can be localized in specific positions on the helix forming amphipathic regions on the protein or fully hydrophobic helices may also extend through the plasma membrane as shown in Figure \(\PageIndex{7}\).
+The amino acid side chain R groups can be hydrophilic or hydrophobic.
+They can be localized in specific positions on the helix, forming amphipathic regions on the protein, or fully hydrophobic helices may extend through the plasma membrane as shown in Figure \(\PageIndex{7}\).

-In amphipathic helices, hydrophilic residues are positioned on one side of the helix and hydrophobic on the other as shown in the side view (A) or top-down views (B & C).
-R-groups may also be fully hydrophobic within alpha helices that span the plasma membrane as shown in (D).
+In amphipathic helices, hydrophilic residues are positioned on one side of the helix and hydrophobic residues on the other, as shown in the side view (A) or top-down views (B & C).
+R-groups may also be entirely hydrophobic within alpha helices that span the plasma membrane, as shown in (D).

-Helical wheel projections can be made showing the polarity of the faces of the helix looking down the axis.
+Helical wheel projections can show the polarity of the helix's faces, looking down the helix's axis.
 Here are two such helical wheel projections:

 For the sequence MLQSMVSLLQSLVSLIIQ, Figure \(\PageIndex{8}\) shows that the helix is amphiphilic.